Jörg Sasse

-Jörg Sasse (born 1962) is a German photographer.
+Jörg Sasse (born Bad Salzuflen, 1962) is a German photographer.
 His work uses found images that are scanned, pixelated and manipulated.
+He lives and works in Berlin.

 In 2003 Sasse won the Cologne Fine Art Award and in 2005 was shortlisted for the Deutsche Börse Photography Foundation Prize.
 His work is held in the collections of the Belvedere, Fotomuseum Winterthur, Solomon R. Guggenheim Museum and the Städel.